yeehaa123/elab/h2020/proposal/SpacesER_Johanna/OverLab_DH_Johanna.md

 The work space of the embedded researchers are regular office spaces at the university, supplied with a desk and a computer.
 The scope of most projects however require a variety of work settings.
 When working from a human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
 But in order to experiment and innovate, a flexible workspace is needed.
 Artistic expression and creativity do not obey closing hours and bureaucratic sterility of university buildings.

 How could the ideal workspace for knowledge workers within the faculty of the humanities at the UvA look like?
 How could the working environment be adapted to meet the changed research requirements of knowledge workers at the Departments for Digital Humanities, Media Studies, Cultural Analysis and Artistic Research?
+How can these physical structures create a sustainable link with an online learning environment?
+And how can the analogue and digital workspaces best be linked to each other?

 #### How to: user-centered approach Design Thinking